What Do Agricultural Engineer Do?

 - Provide advice on water quality and issues related to pollution management, river control, and ground and surface water resources.

-When polled, Agricultural Engineers say the following skills are most frequently used in their jobs:
+Agricultural Engineers state the following job skills are important in their day-to-day work.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.